 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Independent Environmental Audits - Site inspection - The auditors will visit the plant, to ensure that the environmental and social procedures are being adequately applied onsite.
-Quarterly (construction) Every six months (operation -first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) check the adequate implementation of the environmental procedures established in the ESMP (CESMP/OESMP) and documentary evidence of the application of the mitigation and monitoring measures stated in the SESIA, including the monitoring results Yearly (remaining operational phase) compliance with the measures included in the SESIA and the ESMP. external auditors.
+The auditors will be required to have contraction/operational auditing experience in Morocco in renewable projects and auditing experience in projects aligned with IFC requirements-Site inspection Independent Environmental Audits. - The auditors will visit the plant, to ensure that the environmental and social procedures are being adequately applied onsite.
+Quarterly (construction) Twice a year (operation-first two years) Yearly (remaining operational phase) Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 Project Company to hire independent external auditors.
-Project Company.
-The Consultancy will be required to have auditing experience in Morocco in renewable projects and auditing experience in projects aligned with IFC requirements

-7 EMERGENCY RESPONSE PLAN
+8 EMERGENCY RESPONSE PLAN